Heat pump running cost compared

 Stove and tank £5,200 – A stove connected to a heat bank is expensive but fares well compared to electricity.
 Even better if you can access cheap wood.

 Heat pumps £10,000 – The heavy up front cost and use of the most expensive fuel makes heat pumps, sadly, the third worse choice.
+However, free power from solar panels makes a big difference.
+A smaller heat pump plus a separate mini-split is well worth considering.

 Battery on Go £6,500 – An expensive battery grabbing cheap night time electricity from Octopus works out well but it’s always a limited supply.